PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 - `1010 passed, 5 deselected, 2 warnings in 125.36s` for the full sequential
   direct suite.

+The QKV Gather/Reshape/Transpose hoist now also lives in `passes/attention_layout.py`.
+It preserves compatible two- and three-branch projection forms, Gather axes, shape guards, fan-out, output contracts, and ordered interaction with the Slice canonicalization passes.
+The move is exact apart from deleting one pre-existing unused local variable.

+Verification completed with:

+- `17 passed, 758 deselected` for focused architecture and QKV hoisting;
+- `1010 passed, 5 deselected, 2 warnings in 125.59s` for the full sequential
+  direct suite.

-Before the next attention increment, inventory the remaining attention-named passes and select only those with focused characterization.
-Keep the uncharacterized SA/PA MirrorPad mega-pattern in the lowerer until a semantic fixture exists.
+The remaining characterized attention families are the much larger Conv-based and CSP propagation passes.
+Treat them as separate checkpoints.
+Keep uncharacterized attention mega-patterns in the lowerer until semantic fixtures exist.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`